helloxinrun/AssortDemo/README.md

 AssortDemo
 ==========
-The sidebar indicator classification indicates on the list.
+The sidebar indicator classification indicates on the list.Commonly used in similar contact list side indicator,it is very simple and practical.

 Screenshots
 -----------